elcritch/msgpack_port_driver/README.md

 # MsgpackPortDriver

-Library for creating C++11 Erlang port drivers using `rpclib`, which is a "Modern rpclib - modern msgpack-rpc for C++".
+Library for creating C++11 Erlang port drivers using `rpclib`, which is a "Modern rpclib - modern rpclib-rpc for C++".

 Status: Usable but may require tinkering